davidfstr/dafoster.net/_posts/2013-04-30-copyrights-and-licenses-for-software.md

 ---

-This is a quick premier on copyrights and licenses for software developers who may not know their rights under United States law.
+This is a quick overview of copyrights and licenses for software developers who may not know their rights under United States law.
 I cannot speak for international copyright law.

 <div style="padding: .8em 1em .8em; margin-bottom: 1em; border: 1px solid #94da3a;">
     <p style="font-weight: bold; color: #487858;">